Zero-shot causal learning: Introduction

-In order to achieve zero-shot generalization to new interventions, we include information ($W$) about the intervention (\emph{e.g.,} a drug's attributes), in the task.
-We then train a single meta-model which fuses intervention features with individual-level features ($X$) to predict the intervention's effect.
-Our approach allows us to predict the causal effect of novel interventions, \emph{i.e.} interventions without sample-level training data, such as a newly discovered drug (Figure~\ref{fig:overview1}).
+In order to achieve zero-shot generalization to new interventions, we include information ($W$) about the intervention (e.g., a drug's attributes), in the task.
+We then train a single meta-model which fuses intervention information with individual-level features ($X$) to predict the intervention's effect ($\tau$).
+Our approach allows us to predict the causal effect of novel interventions, i.e., interventions without sample-level training data, such as a newly discovered drug (Figure~\ref{fig:overview1}).
 We refer to this capability as \emph{zero-shot causal learning}.

-Experiments across different real-world settings show that \method~is both scalable and effective, including the application to a large-scale medical dataset featuring tens of millions of patients.
+In our experiments, we evaluate our method on two real-world datasets---breaking convention with the CATE methods literature which typically relies on synthetic and semi-synthetic datasets.
+Our experiments show that \method~is both scalable and effective, including the application to a large-scale medical dataset featuring tens of millions of patients.
 Most strikingly, \method's zero-shot performance exceeds even strong baselines that were trained directly on data from the test interventions.
-We further find that \method~is capable of zero-shot generalization even under challenging conditions: when trained only on single interventions, at inference time it can accurately predict the effect of combinations of novel interventions.
+We further discover that \method~is capable of zero-shot generalization even under challenging conditions: when trained only on single interventions, at inference time it can accurately predict the effect of combinations of novel interventions.
 Finally, we explain these findings, by proving a zero-shot generalization bound.

-\section{Related Work}
+\section{Related work}